mchisem/OFOMATA-ART/README.md

 # OFOMATA-ART

-An artist portfolio I made using express and mdboostrap frameworks.
+An artist portfolio I made using express and mdboostrap frameworks

 ## Table of Contents